 Step Three: Design Development, Permits, and Construction Drawings, fall/winter 1999-2000.
 Metro will need to hire a consulting team to develop the concept design in greater detail, secure development permits and complete construction drawings.
 The design development should be done in collaboration with a "design advisory team" drawn from project participants representing boaters, bicyclists, Friends of Smith Bybee Lakes, and others.
 The Port of Portland, City of Portland agencies, the Smith and Bybee Lakes Management Committee, and Metro will do design review.
 Permits will be required from these same agencies, as well as from the Oregon Division of State Land and the U.S. Army Corps of Engineers regarding wetland issues.
 Close coordination with the Portland Bureau of Transportation North Marine Drive Widening Project could result in significant cost savings to Metro.

 Step Four: Construction Bidding for First Phase, spring of 2000.
-The assumption at this point is that project implementation will occur in three phases in order to minimize long term impacts to the trust fund.
+The assumption at this point is that project implementation may occur in three depending on funding.

 Step Five: Construction of First Phase, Summer/fall of 2000.